BobBuildTool/bob/doc/manpages/bob-jenkins.rst

     Show additional information

 ``-w, --windows``
     Jenkins is running on Windows.
-Produce cygwin compatible scripts.
+Produce MSYS2 compatible scripts.
+This option has been deprecated in favour of ``--host-platform``.

 Commands
 --------